The road to marriage - step by step

 Norway

-• Personal declarationeach person getting married must complete their own declaration.
+- Personal declaration – each person getting married must complete their own declaration.

-• In the case of people who are divorced according to foreign law, the divorce must be recognised by the County Governor (link to Norwegian page).
+- In the case of people who are divorced according to foreign law, the divorce must be recognised by the County Governor (link to Norwegian page).
 The requirement for recognition does not apply if the divorce was carried out in another Nordic country, as long as both spouses were resident and had citizenships in a Nordic country at the time of the divorce.

-• Have you been married before?
+- Have you been married before?
 If so, you must complete a declaration concerning division.

-• Changing your name?
+- Changing your name?
 If you wish to change your name/names in connection with the marriage, a notification of change of name must be submitted along with the other documents.
 Complete the form notification of change of name.

-The certificate will be sent to both of you in Altinn.
-If you’ve opted out of digital communication, you will receive it in the post.
+If you've opted out of digital communication, you'll receive it by post.

 We in the Tax Administration send you our best wishes for the day and your future together!